govuk-one-login/central-sre-security-hub-cfn/service_catalog_portfolios/encryption/kms/README.md

 ### Key Spec and Usage

-- This template uses various AWS services that can use the CMK (Custom Master Key)
 - Key Spec > specifies the type of KMS key to create
-- Key usage determines the cryptographic operations for which you can use the KMS key
+- Key usage determines the cryptographic operations for which you can use the KMS key > there are only two allowed values: ENCRYPT_DECRYPT or SIGN_VERIFY

 ## Notes